 This set the stage for the subsequent development of practical applications for such materials, beginning with sonar in 1917 when Paul Langevin developed an ultrasonic transducer for use on submarines using thin quartz crystals.
 Many automobiles today have ultrasonic transducers to assist drivers in measuring the distance between the rear bumper and any obstacles in its path.

-Pay attention to Canseliet’s eighth chapter “Conjunction and separation”, always in “l’Alchimie Expliquée sur ses Textes Classiques”, in the paragraph where he said that the preliminary work, or first opera, is work with the crucible.
-This a paragraph that an adept of the dry metallurgical way would not have underlined.
+Pay attention to Canseliet’s eighth chapter, “Conjunction and separation”, always in “l’Alchimie Expliquée sur ses Textes Classiques”, in the paragraph where he said that the preliminary work, or first opera, is work with the crucible.
+This a section that an adept of the dry metallurgical way would not have underlined.
 Canseliet threw it out carelessly and said we could find similar proceedings in the 17th-century pharmaceutical treaties by Glaser, Lemery, and the two Lefebvre, Nicolas, and Nicaise.
 They were known as iatrochemists and pharmacists.
 And a pharmacist used the crucible barely in some purification, perfect separation, and dehumidification works.
-A pharmacist didn’t and didn’t need, to cast metals.
+A pharmacist didn’t and didn’t need to cast metals.

 Canseliet ended the paragraph comparing Philalethes’s description of preliminary work, the first opera, with Glaser’s process, saying that they are the same procedure but with Glaser’s greater simplicity of language.
 In another part of the book, Canseliet cited the antimony glass, which does not appear in the metallurgical dry way.